adobe/aio-cli-plugin-aem-cloud-service-migration/README.md

   Operation for custom OOTB (Product) Oak Index Definition :
   * This tool will parse the Custom OOTB (Product) Oak Index Definition and fetch the associated OOTB Index Definition.
   * It will compare the Custom OOTB Oak Index Definition to the associated OOTB Index Definition and retrieve the difference between Custom OOTB Index Definition. and associated OOTB Index Definition.
-That difference or delta is basically customisation done by the user in OOTB Oak Index Definition.
+That difference or delta is basically customization done by the user in OOTB Oak Index Definition.
-  * It will validate the retrieved customisation as per AEMaaCS compatible OAK Index Definitions guidelines.
+  * It will validate the retrieved customization as per AEM as Cloud Service compatible OAK Index Definitions guidelines.
-  * It will merge validated customisation of Custom OOTB Oak Index Definition to corresponding OAK Index Definition present on AEMaaCS.
+  * It will merge validated customization of Custom OOTB Oak Index Definition to corresponding OAK Index Definition present on AEM as a Cloud Service.
   Naming convention for Custom OOTB (Product) Oak Index Definition :
        "Name of the corresponding OAK Index Definition on AEMaaCS"-"latest version of this index on AEMaaCS "-"custom"-1

-  Operation For newly created custom Oak Index Definition :
+  Operation for newly created custom Oak Index Definition :
-  * It will parse & validate the custom Oak Index Definition as per AEMaaCS compatible OAK Index Definitions guidelines.
+  * It will parse and validate the Custom Oak Index Definition according to AEM as a Cloud Service OAK Index Definitions guidelines.
   * It will rename the Custom Oak Index Definition.
-  Naming convention for Newly created Custom Oak Index Definition :
+  Naming convention for newly created Custom Oak Index Definition :
        "Name of the Custom Oak Index Defintion"-"custom"-1

 EXAMPLE